ameyag101/Projects/README.md

-This GitHub repository contains short projects and exercises related to a variety of ML related technologies and techniques.
+This GitHub repository is for storing short projects, assignments, and exercises related to a variety of ML related technologies and techniques for future reference.
 Projects exist in the following categories:

 - Big data tools exercises (Cassandra, MongoDB, SQL, Spark, Neo4j)